Sharungarg/TakeHomeProjects/README.md

 # iOS Take Home Projects
-This repo is to showcase some of the projects I did as part of the recruitment process at companies.
+This repo is to showcase some of the projects I did as part of the recruitment process.
-A software is never perfect, so if you have any suggestions/corrections for mistakes,
+A software is never perfect, so if you have any suggestions/corrections,
-please feel free to raise of PR, or drop me an email at sharungarg@gmail.com
+please feel free to raise a PR, or drop me an email at sharungarg@gmail.com

-A big shoutout to the iOS Development Community for teaching awesome stuff, so if you find any similarity in code implementation, we both follow the same tutor 😉
+A big shoutout to the iOS Development Community for teaching awesome stuff 🎉

 ------
 ### Project 1: Device Manager